-The Authority entered into a \$100 million revolving credit agreement on December 1, 2015 with the Bank of America to provide funds for general corporate purposes specifying a scheduled expiration date after one year, which may be extended from time to time but in no event later than December 1, 2025.
+The Authority entered into a \$100 million revolving credit agreement on December 1, 2015 with the Bank of America to provide funds for general corporate purposes specifying a scheduled expiration date after one year, which may be extended from time to time but in no event later than December 1, 2028.
 The revolving credit agreement was amended on October 31, 2018 to specify the next scheduled expiration date as December 1, 2019.
 On January 1, 2020 the line of credit was increased to \$150.0 million.
 The revolving credit agreement was amended on April 1, 2020 to increase the line of credit to \$250.0 million.
-Under the terms of this agreement, interest on any advances is charged at a rate equal to the daily floating LIBOR rate for deposits with one month maturity plus a margin ranging from 70 to 105 basis points per annum based upon the Authority's long-term credit ratings.
-As of June 30, 2019, the borrowing rate was 0.88%; however, there was no outstanding balance as of June 30, 2020 and as of June 30, 2019.
+On October 30, 2020 the agreement was amended to update the facility fee rate and scheduled expiration date.
+Under the terms of this agreement, interest on any advances is charged at a rate equal to the daily floating LIBOR rate for deposits with one month maturity plus a margin ranging from 30 to 105 basis points per annum based upon the Authority's long-term credit ratings.
+On October 28, 2021 the agreement was amended to update the applicable margin, facility fee rate and define a new expiration date.
+Under the terms of this agreement, and facility fee will range from 75 to 110 basis points and 22.5 to 27.5 respectively, per annum based upon the Authority's long term credit ratings.
+As of June 30, 2021, the borrowing rate was 0.80%; however, there was no outstanding balance as of June 30, 2022.
 The Authority is in compliance with all debt covenant requirements.

 The Authority maintains a \$1.3 billion credit agreement with the FHLB of Atlanta, whereby FHLB of Atlanta may advance funds that are secured by cash, mortgage loans and government agency securities held in FHLB of Atlanta as collateral.
-As of June 30, 2020, there was \$485.6 million in mortgage backed securities pledged to FHLB Atlanta.
-As of June 30, 2019, there was \$498.0 million in mortgage backed securities pledged to FHLB Atlanta.
+As of June 30, 2022, there was \$787.9 million in mortgage backed securities pledged to FHLB Atlanta.
+As of June 30, 2021, there was \$796.9 million in mortgage backed securities pledged to FHLB Atlanta.
 Interest on any advance can be charged either under a floating daily rate or a fixed rate with a stated maturity not to exceed either one year for daily rate or twenty years for fixed rate loans.
-As of June 30, 2020 there were ten 90 day fixed rate borrowings: five for a total of \$227.5 million at 0.33% and five for a total of \$217.8 million at 0.24%.
+As of June 30, 2022 there were seven 14 to 180 day fixed rate borrowings: one for a total of \$160.0 million at 0.88%, one for a total of \$159.0 million at 1.04%, one for a total of \$175.0 million at 1.50% and four for a total of \$216.3 at 1.58%.
 The Authority is in compliance with all debt covenant requirements.
-At June 30, 2020 and 2019, there was \$445.3 million outstanding.
+At June 30, 2022 and 2021, there was \$710.3 million outstanding.